 Maybe that’s not exactly what you’re going through, but I’m sure you’ve been working hard.
 You’ve been dealing with a lot.
 Everyone has their own struggles, their own issues to work through, and sometimes things don’t turn out the way you want them to.

 It’s okay to say that you’re not okay.
-Yes, that’s right.
-Your feelings and emotions are valid.
+And that means your feelings and emotions are valid, no matter what they are.

 It took me a while to learn this simple fact.
 When I was being bullied, I coped by constantly pushing my emotions down because I was terrified of people disapproving of me in some way.
 I pushed all of my emotions down, but that didn’t mean that they disappeared.